KuntaiDu/AccMPEG/README.md

 # video-compression

-To run our code, here are the steps.
-We assume you start from a directory called $DIR.
+Here are the steps to run our code.
+We assume you start from a directory called $DIR, and your working machine contains an NVIDIA GPU.

 ## Build ffmpeg from source